Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank J. Ruiz de Elvira for many useful discussions.
-The authors would also like to thank L. Leskovec and A. Pilloni for useful comments and conversations.
+The authors would also like to thank B. Kubis, L. Leskovec, and A. Pilloni for useful comments and conversations.
+We also thank I. Danilkin for several corrections.
 This project has received funding from the Spanish Ministerio de Ciencia e Innovación grant PID2019-106080GB-C21 and the European Union’s Horizon 2020 research and innovation program under grant agreement No 824093 (STRONG2020).
-AR acknowledges the financial support of the U.S. Department of Energy contract DE-SC0018416.
+AR acknowledges the financial support of the U.S. Department of Energy contract DE-SC0018416 at the College of William \& Mary, and contract DE-AC05-06OR23177, under which Jefferson Science Associates, LLC, manages and operates Jefferson Lab.